 Articles and Book Chapters

 “Fatih Akın’s Filmic Visions of Europe: Spatial and Aural Constructions of Europe in Im Juli (In July, 2000).”
-East, West and Centre: Reframing post-1989 European Cinema.
-(Traditions in World Cinema Series).
-Eds.
-Todd Herzog and Michael Gott.
-Edinburgh: Edinburgh UP, 2014.
+East, West and Centre: Reframing post-1989 European Cinema (Traditions in World Cinema Series), edited by Todd Herzog and Michael Gott.
+Edinburgh: Edinburgh UP, 2015.
 79-93.

 “Wut - Who is Enraged?
 Violence in the ‘Victim Society.’”
-Türkisch-deutsche Studien, Jahrbuch 2013: Jugendbilder - Repräsentationen von Jugend in Medien und Politik.
-Eds. Şeyda Ozil, Michael Hofmann und Yasemin Dayıoglu-Yücel.
+Türkisch-deutsche Studien, Jahrbuch 2013, Jugendbilder - Repräsentationen von Jugend in Medien und Politik, edited by Şeyda Ozil, Michael Hofmann und Yasemin Dayıoglu-Yücel.
 Göttingen: V&R Unipress, 2013.
 95-112.

 “Mehmet Kurtuluş and Birol Ünel: Sexualized Masculinities, Normalized Ethnicities.”
-Turkish German Cinema in the New Millennium: Sites, Sounds, and Screens.
-Eds.
-Sabine Hake and Barbara Mennel.
+Turkish German Cinema in the New Millennium: Sites, Sounds, and Screens, edited by Sabine Hake and Barbara Mennel.
 Oxford: Berghahn Books, 2012.
 136-148.

 "Introduction: Transnational Hi/Stories: Turkish-German Texts and Contexts." (with Ela Gezen).
 Transnational Hi/Stories: Turkish-German Texts and Contexts.
 Special Issue of Colloquia Germanica 44.4 (2011; publ. date 2014).
 377-381.

 My book reviews have appeared in Monatshefte, German Quarterly, H-German, and ARSCJ.